 THE STEINE SCULPTURE

 The removal of the Steine Sculpture, which was installed on College Street in 1988, while challenging, due to the heavy concrete foundation that was poured around the standing stone, was safely completed in 2014.
-The Steine will be cleaned in readiness for its reinstatement in late 2016 or early 2017.
+The Steine will be cleaned in readiness for its reinstatement in 2017.
 The Steine will not require any level of significant repair or cleaning as it is in excellent condition.

 These finely executed cast iron bollards are some of the oldest pieces of street furniture surviving in O’Connell Street dating from the first half of the 19th century.
 Originally designed as bases for lamp standards, they were adopted for use as vents for a substation at this location in the 20th century.

 We have now completed a programme of repair and replacement of some of the lost and damaged decorative cast iron scrolls on each of the bollards.
 These repair works were carried out by skilled iron works experts at Bushypark Ironworks.
 Discussions are ongoing with regard to a new home for these fine pieces of decorative street furniture.

 The temporary removal of Molly Malone took place on 28th April 2014.
 Following her removal we were able to carry out a close examination of the statue and discovered that Molly and her cart had suffered some significant damage over the years.
 This type of damage is to be expected in a statue that receives the level attention that Molly has received.
 A detailed repairs programme was agreed and carried out including structural repairs to joints, rewelding the entire replacement of the granite plinth and significant rewaxing and cleaning of the bronze itself.

 And she’s back … Molly Malone returns to the streets of Dublin

 In July 2014 Molly Malone returned to the streets of Dublin on Suffolk Street.